Kelechi Nwakali

-Kelechi Nwakali (born 5 June 1998) is a Nigerian professional footballer who plays as a midfielder for club Barnsley.
+Kelechi Nwakali (born 5 June 1998) is a Nigerian professional footballer who plays as a midfielder for Cypriot First Division club Omonia 29M.

 Club career

 Arsenal

 Nwakali started his career at the Diamond Football Academy, Nigeria.
 After his fine performances at the 2015 FIFA U-17 World Cup in which he won the Golden Ball Award, he signed with English Premier League side Arsenal.

 MVV Maastricht (loan)

 On 16 September 2016, it was announced that Nwakali had signed for Eerste Divisie side MVV Maastricht on loan for the season.
 He then made his professional debut for the side the same day against Jong Ajax.
 He came on as a 92nd-minute substitute for Thomas Verheijdt as MVV won 1–0.

 VVV-Venlo (loan)

 On 29 August 2017, Nwakali joined Dutch side VVV-Venlo on loan for the first 6 months of the 2017–18 Eredivisie season.
 On 10 September 2017 Nwakali scored on his Eredivisie debut against FC Groningen, scoring a stoppage time equaliser in a 1–1 draw.
 After the initial six-month loan deal expired, Nwakali elected to leave Venlo and return to MVV Maastricht for the second half of the season.